-Pitching to agents is a big draw at writing conferences.
+Pitching to agents at writing conferences is a big draw.
 Thousands of authors will be pitching their unpublished manuscripts to agents and editors in 2019.
 They will pay an extra premium above the conference cost for the privilege, and because the slots are limited, they are sold out fast.
 What happens during these sessions?
 Are they effective?

 Pitching sessions are like speed dating on steroids.
 Authors seeking representation are given a set time, anywhere between 90 seconds and 15 minutes, to tell agents about their unpublished manuscripts.
 The sessions are held in rooms where nervous writers stand in lines anxiously waiting to pitch to the agents of their choice.
 On her blog, Faye Hicks describes the pitching session at a Pitch Slam as bedlam, packed and noisy.